 Enter the compensation, including tips reported, subject to Tier II employee tax in the Compensation column.
-Only the first \$65,100 of the employee's compensation for 2004 is subject to this tax.
-Multiply by 4.9% and enter the result in the Tax column.
+Only the first \$66,900 of the employee's compensation for 2005 is subject to this tax.
+Multiply by 4.4% and enter the result in the Tax column.
 For information on reporting tips, see Tips on page 2.

-Any compensation paid during the current year that was earned in prior years (reported to the Railroad CAUTION Retirement Board on Form BA-4, Report of Creditable Compensation Adjustments) is taxable at the current year tax rates.
+Any compensation paid during the current year that was earned in prior years (reported to the Railroad Retirement Board on Form BA-4, Report of current year tax rates.
 Include such compensation with current year compensation on lines 1 through 6, as appropriate.